How eProcurement is restructuring business DNA.

 The eProcurement examples below show how digitizing purchasing not only saves time and money, but also frees up resources for strategic procurement work.
 We would be happy to develop your personal eProcurement success story together with you - arrange an eProcurement consulting appointment.

-Tail-spend optimization through marketplace connectivity
+Tail-spend optimization through marketplace connection

-The German STEAG Group is one of the largest power generators in Germany.
-By connecting the Unite network to DIG's eProcurement solution, which has seamless SAP integration, it provides full access to Europe's largest catalog of consumables in one fell swoop.
-Read how STEAG sustainably reduces the number of special orders with the marketplace connection in our case study.
+The German STEAG Group is one of the largest electricity producers in Germany.
+By connecting the Unite network to DIG's eProcurement solution, which has seamless SAP integration, it offers full access to Europe's largest consumables catalog in one fell swoop.
+Read our case study to find out how STEAG sustainably reduces the number of special orders with the marketplace connection.

-Perfectly projected: electronic purchasing of goods
+Perfectly projected: electronic goods purchasing

 eProcurement grows with you: at Fertinger